Employees

 When you are on ACC

-If the period of leave on ACC is more than 5 days, you and your employer can agree that your ACC payment is topped up from 80 to 100% by using one day of your sick leave for every 5 days’ leave taken.
+If you are on ACC for more than 5 days, you and your employer can agree that your ACC payment is topped up.
+It can be topped up from 80% to 100% by using 1 day of your sick leave for every 5 days you are on ACC.

-When you end a job after an extended period of being on ACC, you need to be paid any outstanding annual holidays in your final pay, based on your gross income.
+When you end a job after an extended period of being on ACC, this can affect your final holiday pay.

 Final pay